Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Conclusions

 \section{Conclusions}

 In this paper, we incorporated a Kelvin-Voigt viscoelastic constitutive relation of arterial wall with a 1D blood flow model.
-This led to a hyperbolic-parabolic system which was then solved by four numerical schemes: MacCormack, Taylor-Galerkin, second order finite volume and discontinuous Galerkin.
-The implementations were verified with analytic, semi-analytic or clinical observations in many cases.
+This led to a hyperbolic-parabolic system which was then solved by four numerical schemes: MacCormack, Taylor-Galerkin, MUSCL and local discontinuous Galerkin.
+The implementations were verified with analytical, semi-analytical or clinical observations in many cases.
 At first, a single uniform tube was considered.
-Under the assumption of small nonlinearities, we obtained asymptotic solutions of linearized systems with different source terms.
-The propagation, attenuation and diffusion of the waveform were illustrated by both the numerical and analytic solutions.
+Under the assumption of small nonlinearities, we obtained asymptotic solutions of the linearized system with different source terms.
+The propagation, attenuation and diffusion of the waveform were illustrated by both the numerical and analytical solutions.
 Moreover, in case of a larger nonlinearity, the shock capturing property of each scheme was tested.
 After the test on a single vessel, a simple bifurcation was computed to check the numerical coupling of different arteries.
 Finally, we computed a relatively realistic network with 55 arteries.
 The check of the numerical solutions in all cases was very favorable for all of the schemes.
-The schemes can be compared in four aspects: the accuracy, the ability to capture shock phenomena, the computation speed and the complexity of the implementation.
+We can compare the schemes in four aspects: accuracy, shock-capturing property, computational speed and implementation complexity.

 \begin{enumerate} \item MacCormack and Taylor-Galerkin schemes generate small oscillations.
-FV scheme has slight arbitrary steepening effect.
+MUSCL scheme has slight arbitrary steepening effect.
 Both diffusion and dispersion errors are very small for DG.
-Nevertheless all of the schemes converge with a moderate fine mesh and precisely capture the various phenomena of this hyperbolicity-dominated hyperbolic-parabolic system. \item MacCormack and Taylor-Galerkin perform very poorly when there is a steep gradient.
-Both of them present strong oscillations at one side of the jumping location.
-DG scheme has smaller oscillations at both sides of the jump.
+Nevertheless all of the schemes converge with a moderate fine mesh and precisely capture the various phenomena of this hyperbolicity-dominated hyperbolic-parabolic system. \item MacCormack, Taylor-Galerkin and DG generate spurious oscillations when the solution is near a shock.
 Numerical flux limiters are possible to filter out the oscillations.
-That will further complicate the schemes and the theory and technique is still under research~\cite{kuzmin2012slope,marchandise2010accurate}.
+That will further complicate the schemes and both the theory and technique are still under research~\cite{kuzmin2012slope,marchandise2010accurate}.
 On the other hand, there are very mature techniques to impose a slope limiter in the FV scheme.
-Shock capturing property is unique for FV among the four schemes presented in this paper.
+Shock capturing property is unique for MUSCL among the four schemes presented in this paper.
+But it is very diffusive at a shock, thus a very fine mesh is necessary when a shock may appear.